 And frightened Miss Muffet away.

 The poem dates back to the early 19th century in England.
-Consequently, many people believe that Little Miss Muffet is about a girl named Patience who was Thomas Muffet‘s step-daughter.
-However, Thomas was a scientist from the 16th century who studied insects and spiders and their effects on medicine.
+Thomas Muffet was a scientist from the 16th century who studied insects and spiders and their effects on medicine.
+Consequently, many believe Little Miss Muffet is about Patience, Thomas Muffet’s stepdaughter.

 1. Firstly, insects and spiders have different body parts.